Dan Coenen

-Dan T. Coenen is an American lawyer, currently the University Professor & Harmon W. Caldwell Chair in Constitutional Law at University of Georgia and previously the J. Alton Hosch Professor of Law.
+Dan T. Coenen is an American lawyer, currently the University Professor Emeritus at the University of Georgia School of Law and previously Harmon W. Caldwell Chair in Constitutional Law and the J. Alton Hosch Professor of Law.

 Biography

 Coenen was born in Dubuque, Iowa, where he attended public schools, and educated at the University of Wisconsin, receiving a B.S. in 1974.
 In 1978, he graduated from Cornell Law School, where he was Editor-in-Chief of Cornell Law Review.
 After law school, Coenen clerked for Clement Haynsworth of the United States Court of Appeals for the Fourth Circuit, and then Justice Harry Blackmun of the United States Supreme Court in 1979-80 before entering private practice.
 In 1987, Coenen began teaching at University of Georgia Law School and was elevated to University Professor in 2005.
 In 2011, he was named associate dean for faculty development.
 His research concern is constitutional law.